About Hank

 Journalism: Uncovering corruption

 That story gained national attention and landed me a job reporting for The New York Times where I covered more political corruption including from the Trump administration.
+I wrote over 150 stories in a year.
+I even wrote some of the most read stories about Trump, plane crashes, celebrity deaths, and more.

 The Gorge: Fighting back